paveldn/haier-esphome/docs/examples/usb_2_uart_boards.rst

 ESP32-C6 based boards
 ---------------------

-Curently ESP32-C6 based boards are not supported by platformio version that used by ESPHome.
-But it is posible to use it with custom platform and SDK version.
 Curently, only confirmed board with ESP32-C6 that can be used for UART over USB communication:

 - `M5Stack NanoC6 Dev Kit <https://shop.m5stack.com/products/m5stack-nanoc6-dev-kit>`_ with USB-C to USB-A male adapter.